July 25, 2019

 Go With the Grow

 Teacher or student, adult or child, young or old—it doesn’t matter who you are.
 This growth mindset development checklist can benefit everyone willing to apply it to their daily lives.
 The more you grow, the more it shows.
-Of course, there’s another tool we have that can help inspire the growth mindset in you, and it’s completely free too: it’s our own Growth Mindset Poster.
+Of course, there’s another tool we have that can help inspire the growth mindset in you; it’s our own Growth Mindset Poster.

 Be inspired by this comparison between the fixed and growth mindset.
 Spark lively conversations with students and colleagues about what the growth mindset means and how you can apply it in your practice and in your relationships.